ISA or pension – which should I take first?

 *Withdrawals from Lifetime ISAs before age 60 (that aren’t for a first property purchase) are subject to a 25% penalty.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
+You should always check the tax implications with an accountant or tax specialist.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.

 Are your retirement plans on track?